BawdyAnarchist/Monero-Simulator/docs/project-structure.md

 **WORKER_RAM**
 &nbsp;&nbsp;&nbsp;&nbsp; - Max RAM, in megabytes, that a single worker may use.
-&nbsp;&nbsp;&nbsp;&nbsp; - Each worker consumes ~100MB for every 1000 sim-hours.
-Memory is freed as each worker completes its round.
+&nbsp;&nbsp;&nbsp;&nbsp; - Each worker consumes ~200MB per 1000 sim-hours.
+That memory is freed as each worker completes its round.

 **DIFFICULTY_TARGET_V2**
 **DIFFICULTY_WINDOW**